“If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.”

 God expects us to live the Christian life on the declared fact of our resurrection with Christ.

 Every fact declared by God is for our taking by faith.
 Most people try to live the Christian life by rules.
-They strive to improve the flesh but flesh will never improve.
+They strive to improve the flesh, but the flesh will never improve.
 They place themselves under regulations that they hope will deliver them from sinful inclinations.
 All these lead us away from Christ.

 The heretics of Colosse sought to attain spiritual freedom by asceticism that would bring them into contact with spirit beings.
-Paul, however, points to true conquest of sin–our positional truth in Christ.
+Paul, however, points to the true conquest of sin–our positional truth in Christ.
 Positional truth elevates us to the very heights of heaven.

-When we come to Christ we turn in our old, broken down life and in its place we gain Jesus Christ.
+When we come to Christ, we turn in our old, broken down life, and in its place, we gain Jesus Christ.
 The Christian life is living the life of Christ.